-4. Ensuring that external providers of services on behalf of the organisation are required to act with integrity and in compliance with high ethical standards expected by the organisation • • Agreed values in partnership working: Statement of business ethics communicates commitment to ethical values to external suppliers Ethical values feature in contracts with external service providers Protocols for partnership working 9 Evidence - Key partnerships now have robust mechanisms in place to define role and scope of partners.
-E.g. Community safety, Light Bulb project, Everyone Active, Building Control Partnerships.

-local code should reflect the uirement of local authorities to: Ex amples of evidence: Assess- ment Score (1 - 10) Progress in year and Plans for Improvement 1.
-Ensuring members and staff demonstrate a strong commitment to the rule of the law as well as adhering to relevant laws and regulations • Statutory provisions Statutory guidance is followed Constitution 9 Evidence - Constitution is adhered to and reviewed regularly.
-2. Creating the conditions to ensure that the statutory officers, other key post holders and members are able to fulfil their responsibilities in accordance with legislative and regulatory requirements • Job description/specifications Compliance with CIPFA's Statement on the Role of the Chief Financial Officer in Local Government (CIPFA, 2015) Terms of reference Committee support 9 Evidence - Job descriptions and roles of statutory officers is well defined and understood by the organisation.
-Structure of the SLT ensures statutory officers are included in key decision making etc. Provision of proper officer appointments on an interim basis when appropriate E.g. for interim CE position, S151 and MO positions.
-3. Striving to optimise the use of the full powers available for the benefit of citizens, communities and other stakeholders • Record of legal advice provided by officers 9 Evidence - proper arrangements in place for legal advice and recording of advice.
-4. Dealing with breaches of legal and regulatory provisions effectively • Monitoring officer provisions Record of legal advice provided by officers Statutory provisions 9 Evidence - proper arrangements in place for legal advice and recording of advice, monitoring officer referenced to give advice and ensure Council operates within the law at all times.
+4. Sur Ensuring that external providers of services on behalf of the organisation are required to act with integrity and in compliance with high ethical standards expected by the organisation Agreed values in partnership working: Statement of business ethics communicates commitment to ethical values to external suppliers Ethical values feature in contracts with external service providers Protocols for partnership working e of law 9 element and is a consideration in award of contracts.
+Evidence - Key partnerships now have robust mechanisms in place to define role and scope of partners.
+E.g. Community safety, Light Bulb project, Everyone Active, Building Control Partnerships and governance arrangements have been strengthened. e local code should reflect the uirement of local authorities to: Examples of evidence: Assess- ment Score (1 - 10) Progress in year and Plans for Improvement 1.
+Ensuring members and staff demonstrate a strong commitment to the rule of the law as well as adhering to relevant laws and regulations Statutory provisionsStatutory guidance is followedConstitution 9 Evidence - Constitution is adhered to and reviewed regularly.
+2. Creating the conditions to ensure that the statutory officers, other key post holders and members are able to fulfil their responsibilities in accordance with legislative and regulatory requirements Job description/specifications Compliance with CIPFA's Statement on the Role of the Chief Financial Officer in Local Government (CIPFA, 2015) Terms of reference Committee support 9 Evidence - Job descriptions and roles of statutory officers is well defined and understood by the organisation.
+Structure of the SLT ensures statutory officers are included in key decision making etc. Provision of proper officer appointments on an interim basis when appropriate E.g. for interim CE position, S151 and MO positions during organisational change.
+3. Striving to optimise the use of the full powers available for the benefit of citizens, communities and other stakeholders Record of legal advice provided by officers 9 Evidence - proper arrangements in place for legal advice and recording of advice.
+4. Dealing with breaches of legal and regulatory provisions effectively Monitoring officer provisions Record of legal advice provided by officers Statutory provisions 9 Evidence - proper arrangements in place for legal advice and recording of advice, monitoring officer referenced to give advice and ensure Council operates within the law at all times.

-Ensuring corruption and misuse of power are dealt with effectively • Effective anti-fraud and corruption policies and procedures Local test of assurance (where appropriate) Evidence - Whistleblowing policy (reviewed 2022), Anti-fraud & corruption policy (reviewed July 2020). -- --- --- -- ---
+ing corruption and misuse of are dealt with effectively • Effective anti-fraud and corruption policies and procedures Local test of assurance (where appropriate) Evidence - Whistleblowing policy (reviewed 2022), Anti-fraud & corruption policy (reviewed February 2024). -- --- --- --- -- ---